What is a digital nomad and how can you become one

 - An extensive etcetera…

-Probably at this point of the post some of you are thinking about becoming a digital nomad.
+Probably at this point in the post, some of you are considering becoming digital nomads.
 Don't worry, we are going to give you some tips to start changing your life.

-Create an outline of the roles you can perform as a digital nomad
+Create an outline of the functions you can perform as a digital nomad

-Going to another country with no idea what you are going to do in the next few months is possible, but we don't think it is the most feasible thing to do.
+Going to another country without any idea of what you're going to do in the coming months is possible, but we don't think it's the most feasible thing to do.

-We recommend that you write down in an Excel spreadsheet what functions you can perform according to your skills and knowledge and, from there, look for possible companies interested in your profile.
+We recommend that, in an Excel sheet, you note which functions you can perform according to your skills and knowledge, and from there, look for possible companies interested in your profile.
 In addition, it is essential that you have an economic "cushion" for the first few months.
-Now, yes, you can launch yourself into the adventure!
+Now yes, you can launch into the adventure!

 Get contacts before leaving

 They say you have to have friends even in hell.
-Who knows if a friend or acquaintance of yours has contacts in other countries that can help you.
+Who knows if some friend or acquaintance of yours has contacts in other countries that can help you.

 This is a very important tip to start being a digital nomad.
-If you manage to follow it, it would be great!
+If you could fulfill it, it would be great!
 But if not, don't worry.
-You're sure to make contacts quickly wherever you decide to go.
+You are sure to make contacts quickly wherever you decide to go.

 Get ready to meet thousands of people

 This is one of the best things that awaits you as a digital nomad.
-If you are going to visit different countries, you are going to meet new cultures, learn new languages, ways of life... and, above all, wonderful people.
+If you are going to visit different countries, you will get to know new cultures, learn languages, ways of life... and, above all, wonderful people.

-The people you meet on your adventure will be one of the best memories you will take away from this experience.
-In addition, everyone is useful to bring new knowledge.
-We are convinced that you will learn new things, both on a professional and personal level.
+The people you meet on your adventure will be one of the best memories you take away from this experience.
+In addition, everyone is useful for contributing new knowledge.
+We are convinced that you will learn new things, both professionally and personally.

-We have already warned you that this is not a piece of cake.
-Don't forget that you will have hard times that you will have to manage in order not to give up.
+We've already warned you that this is not a piece of cake.
+Don't forget that you'll have hard times that you'll need to know how to manage in order not to give up.

-You have to remind yourself every moment why you are there and for what purpose.
-It is worth the effort because, in this case... there is a reward for sure!
+You have to remind yourself at every moment why you are there and with what objective.
+The effort is worth it because, in this case... there is a guaranteed reward!

-And to complete all this information, don't forget to take a look at all the steps to register as a steps to register as a freelancer.
+And to complete all this information, don't forget to take a look at all the steps to register as self-employed.

 Frequently asked questions about digital nomads